Create a Windows VM with accelerated networking using Azure PowerShell

-Though this article provides steps to create a virtual machine with accelerated networking using Azure PowerShell, you can also use the Azure portal to create a virtual machine with accelerated networking using the Azure portal.
-When creating a virtual machine in the portal, under Settings, select Enabled, under Accelerated networking.
-The option to enable accelerated networking doesn't appear in the portal unless you've selected a supported operating system and VM size, this option will automatically populate to "On."
+Though this article provides steps to create a virtual machine with accelerated networking using Azure Powershell, you can also use the Azure portal to create a virtual machine with accelerated networking using the Azure portal.
+When creating a virtual machine in the portal, in the Create a virtual machine blade, choose the Networking tab.
+In this tab, there is an option for Accelerated networking.
+If you have chosen a supported operating system and VM size, this option will automatically populate to "On."
 If not, it will populate the "Off" option for Accelerated Networking and give the user a reason why it is not be enabled.